Olympus E-M1 II vs Panasonic GM5

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the GM5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the E-M1 II and the GM5 have been discontinued, but can regularly be found used on ebay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.